Cyber Security of Sensor Systems for State Sequence Estimation: A Machine Learning Approach: Introduction

-We initially focus in this paper on a simple protection approach for attacks not endowed with knowledge of the details of our protection approach, but later we describe additional processing for attackers with knowledge, thus allowing a lower complexity approach if suitable.
-The paper provides experimental demonstration of good performance for both the simple and additional processing.
-Our simple method is shown to achieve, to two decimal places, indistinguishable estimation performance in cases tested, which assume the attacker does not have knowledge of the protection scheme, in comparison to an optimized approach which knows which sensors were attacked.
-For cases where the attacker has knowledge of the protection approach, the additional processing can be configured so that the worst-case degradation under the additional processing and a large number of sensors attacked can be made significantly smaller than the worst-case degradation under the simple approach, and close to that for an approach which knows which sensors are attacked, for the same number of attacked sensors with just a slight degradation under no attacks.
-Guarding against the worst-case is extremely important and if this performance can be made acceptable, then performance will always be acceptable for any attacks.
-Since our method does not employ high-complexity searches over all possible subsets of sensors, it is a relatively low-complexity algorithm to reduce delay and needed hardware for practical implementation.
+We initially focus in this paper on a simple protection approach for attacks not endowed with knowledge of the details of our protection approach, but later we describe additional processing for attackers with knowledge, thus allowing a lower complexity approach if suitable. {The paper provides experimental demonstration of good performance for both the simple and additional processing.
+Our simple method is shown to achieve nearly indistinguishable estimation performance in cases tested, which assume the attacker does not have knowledge of the protection scheme, in comparison to an optimized approach which knows which sensors were attacked.
+For cases where the attacker has knowledge of the protection approach, the additional processing can be configured so that the worst-case degradation under the additional processing and a large number of sensors attacked can be made significantly smaller than the worst-case degradation under the simple approach, and close to that for an approach which knows which sensors are attacked, for the same number of attacked sensors with just a slight degradation under no attacks.} Guarding against the worst-case is extremely important and if this performance can be made acceptable, then performance will always be acceptable for any attacks.

 To accomplish the majority of what we have just described, we rely heavily on our discovery on how to mathematically describe the worst-case attacks for our simple and additional processing approaches.
 This then allowed us to describe how to calculate the worst-case performance.
 We feel this is an important contribution of our work that can be employed to analyze other protection approaches in a similar manner.
 We hope others will employ these ideas in future work.
 While our numerical testing is limited, as all would be, the mathematical description of our worst-case attacks allow us to ensure, even for cases not tested, that proper choice of the additional processing parameters imply the worst-case degradation under the additional processing and a large number of sensors attacked can be made significantly smaller than the worst-case degradation for the simple approach for the same number of sensors attacked.
 Directly calculating the worst-case performance, by knowing the worst-case attack, is extremely efficient in reducing computations, which is especially important if you want to try many parameter settings.
 It avoids trying many different attacks, an approach others take.
 This would be difficult to use due to extremely high complexity and one would never obtain the actual worst-case attack performance.